Canterbury Schools Orienteering Festival 2024

 If you are school aged and go to a primary, intermediate, high school or are homeschooled in Canterbury (or anywhere else in the South Island), you can enter this schools orienteering festival.
 Plenty of training opportunities to learn and practice your orienteering skills are available around Christchurch in the weeks before the festival.

 This two-day competition has something for everyone.
-You can choose to orienteer on your own in a Competitive grade if you have orienteering experience; or compete with friends in the Fun competition.
+You can choose to orienteer on your own in a Competitive grade if you have orienteering experience; or compete with friends or whanau in the Fun competition.
 We welcome all students, from beginner orienteers who have never orienteered before, to experienced orienteers vying for podium places.

 Events: